Which knitting wool is best for beginners?Published on January 31, 2019 By Serena 5 min read

-So, you have stumbled across the wonderful world of knitting and now you must know how to learn to knit.
-With handy videos, you figure out how this casting on thing works, and then you look at yarn and it's all so colourful and amazing, you don't know where to start.
-Knitting wool, acrylic, cotton, blends, and what’s this thing called merino wool?
+So, you have stumbled across the wonderful world of knitting, and now you must know how to learn to knit.
+With handy videos, you figure out how this casting on thing works, and then you look at yarn, and it's all so colorful and amazing, you don't know where to start.
+Wool, acrylic, cotton, blends, and what’s this thing called merino?

 There are a few factors that are really important in choosing your yarn

 ‘Ply’ usually means a yarn’s thickness (the ‘weight’ of the yarn).
 Some knitters will encourage you to start with the most widely-used weight, called DK, or ‘double knitting’.
 (There is a technique called double knitting, but ‘double-knit’ usually refers to the yarn weight).

 We suggest beginners use the thickest yarn weights commonly available, which are bulky and super bulky yarns, but the weight you choose depends on you.
 There are two advantages to learning with a thicker yarn.
 One is that individual stitches are easier to see, and the second is that the thicker your yarn, the faster your beautiful knitting project will grow!
 You will have to use thicker knitting needles than with a thinner yarn weight.
 Generally, 7 mm for bulky up to 12 mm for super-bulky.

 A yarn with a little ‘give’ in it will be much easier to knit with.
 You can stretch it out to make all those tricksy movements you’re still getting the hang of, and the yarn will spring beautifully into place when the stitch is knitted.
 Generally, wool and other animal fibers will have more stretch than synthetic or plant-based materials (like cotton).